 Hi {{first_name}} : Consider this a part 2 of 3 in plotting the direction for this project.
 While I’m doing my best to harness the energy and enthusiasm, here’s another personal essay on the fundamental shift driving it.
-Lots more to come!
+Thanks for coming along, and please respond with your own thoughts and observations!

 Yesterday was Easter, one of the big three for western Christians and traditionalists.
 How did it pass through your life this year?
 As someone who's experienced it over and over for decades, it's met us across many different points on the spectrum.
 This year in particular, it hit different.